gdsc-uba/blog-posts/README.md

 ## How can I contribute?

-You can contribute to this repository
+You can contribute to this repository, but before contributing, please go through our [CODE_OF_CONDUCT](https://github.com/Developer-Student-Clubs-UBa/blog-posts/blob/main/CODE_OF_CONDUCT.md)

 Feel free to contribute!
 PS: Your contributions must follow the contribution guidline: